What is Nuclear Radiology?

-Nuclear radiology, also called nuclear medicine, uses small amounts of radioactive materials to diagnose or treat disease.
+Nuclear Radiology, also called Nuclear Medicine and Molecular Imaging, uses small amounts of radioactive materials to diagnose or treat disease.
 These materials are sometimes called radiopharmaceuticals or tracers.

 How do I find out results of my child's test or procedure?

 The technologist cannot tell you the results of the test.
 A pediatric radiologist will analyze the images and provide a report of the findings to your child’s doctor.
 Your child’s doctor will then notify you of the results.